Skip to main content

 33% positive mentions, 34% neutral mentions, 33% negative mentions

-Users criticize the game's monetization for introducing expansions and microtransactions despite its barebones content, comparing it unfavorably to low-quality Facebook ad games known for aggressive monetization.
+Users criticize the game's monetization for relying on expansions and microtransactions despite its minimal content, comparing it to low-quality Facebook ad games known for aggressive monetization tactics.

 • “I'm flabbergasted a game this barebones has started to churn out expansions and microtransactions.”